zeinaolabi/recordily/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

+**Frontend**
-- This is an Android Native application that uses Kotlin as the programming language.
+- Android Native application that uses Kotlin as a programming languague, following the MVVM architecture.
+- The application follows the latest components:
+  - Jetpack Compose
+  - Jetpack Navigation
+  - Coroutines
+**Backend**
+- Uses Laravel, which is a PHP framework that follow MVC
+- The database is built on MySQL
+- Docker image provided
+- CI using Github Actions

 <br><br>
 <img src="./readme/title5.svg"/>